Ayushi0780/Hinglish_turn_detection/README.md

 ### 1. TinyCNNGRU — Efficient Tier

-The TinyCNNGRU model is trained **from scratch**, without using a pretrained speech encoder.
+TinyCNNGRU is trained **from scratch**, without using a pretrained speech encoder.

 Pipeline: